keesiemeijer/related-posts-by-taxonomy/readme.txt

 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 2.3.1 =

+* Enhancement
+	* Add support to disable the shortcode or widget for this plugin

 = 2.3.0 =

 * Enhancement